 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).

 Haiti requires that adoptive parents provide post-adoption reports on the status of children adopted from Haiti for a period of eight years.
 This series of up to nine (9) reports is designed to show the evolution and integration of the child within his/her adoptive family and environment.
 They are due at the following time intervals: six (6) months after the child’s arrival with his/her adoptive family, then following at the 12 month/1 year mark, then once a year for 7 consecutive years.
 The reporting requirements end when the child turns 18.
 The last five reports may be completed by an entity other than your authorized adoption service provider, and can be submitted directly to IBESR by the adoptive parents.

 Your authorized adoption service provider is responsible for transmitting at least the first four (4) reports to IBESR.
+Due to restrictions resulting from the Covid-19 pandemic, IBESR authorizes ASPs to submit post-adoption reports via email during the period of January to December 2021.
 The post-adoption report must include a cover letter, a psychological report on the child, a medical evaluation of the child, school results, and a social evaluation.
 All documents must be in French or include certified translations into French.

 We urge you to comply with Haiti’s post-adoption/post-placement requirements in a timely manner.
 Your adoption service provider may be able to help you with this process.
 Your cooperation will contribute to that Haiti’s history of positive experiences with U.S. citizen adoptive parents.